Students must apply via one of the following online application forms:-

 Explore mentoring and coaching of colleagues, students or other staff in educational establishments.

 Understand the concepts behind inclusive policies in the UK and other countries, and examine and contrast how these policies translate into practice.

 Study current educational policy and practice, grounded in a range of ideologies that suggest improvements within teaching, learning and assessment.

 Explore the impact of supporting and working with children, young people, families and stakeholders in the area of social, emotional and mental health.
 Undertake a critical examination of the rights and needs of children with SEMH difficulties, including childhood adversity, and the impact of school policies and procedures in supporting participation and learning and preventing school exclusion.

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.

-We also expect you to have experience of working at educational institutions, following your graduation.
+We also expect you to have experience of working in education; this may be as a teacher or in another capacity in the field of education.
 A recognised teaching qualification is desirable but not essential.

-Applicants whose first language is not English must achieve a minimum IELTS band score of 6.5, with no less than 6.5 in writing, and no less than 6 in Reading, Speaking and Listening.
+Applicants whose first language is not English must achieve a minimum IELTS band score of 6.5, with 6.5 in writing, and no less than 6 in Reading, Speaking and Listening.

 This part-time course is not available to international students.
 International students wishing to study a part-time MA Education programme may be interested in MA Education (Distance Learning) or MA International Education (Distance Learning).